-The State Government is continuing its support of this unique community health study through $750,000 funding from the Department of Jobs, Tourism, Science and Innovation over three years from 2015, in addition to Department of Health funding.
+The State Government is continuing its support of this unique community health study through $500,000 funding from the Department of Jobs, Tourism, Science and Innovation over two years from 2018, in addition to Department of Health funding.

 For more information visit the Busselton Population Medical Research Institute website

 The International Centre for Radio Astronomy Research (ICRAR)

 ICRAR is a world-class astronomical science and engineering research facility.
 It plays a key role in leading Western Australia's involvement in the Square Kilometre Array project and has attracted high calibre radio astronomy and engineering expertise to Western Australia.
 ICRAR is active in engaging the community with science, providing training opportunities and advancing higher education.
 ICRAR also contributes to the development of ICT capability and expertise in the State.